ARTICLES OF ASSOCIATION AND BYLAWS - WESTERN INTERSTATE REGION - NATIONAL ASSOCIATION OF COUNTIES

 Budget – The Trustees shall meet each year during WIR Conference of the National Association of Counties (NACo) to adopt a budget for the expenditure of funds from the Trust.
 The budget shall be presented to the WIR Board of Directors for the record during their meeting at the WIR Conference of NACo.
 The budget may be adjusted from time to time during the year by the Trustees in order to respond to the critical needs of WIR and NACo.

 Target Balance – The fund balance target shall be $75,000.
-If the Fund balance is less than the target on December 31st of any year, the difference between the Fund balance and the target shall be assessed to member states, pro-rated in the relationship of the most recent total PILT Payment received by all counties in each state in the Western Interstate Region to the total of all counties in the Western Interstate Region.
+If the Fund balance is less than the target on December 31st of any year, the difference between the Fund balance and the target shall be assessed to member and associate member states, pro-rated in the relationship of the most recent total PILT Payment received by all counties in each state in the Western Interstate Region to the total of all counties in the Western Interstate Region.
 Such assessments shall be billed and due during the following Fiscal Year beginning January 1st.

 However, at no time shall the annual assessment exceed $24,500 without the unanimous approval of the executive directors of the state associations of counties.
 No assessment shall be made if the balance exceeds the target in any year.